sciactive/pnotify/README.md

 PNotify is a JavaScript notification plugin, developed by SciActive.
 Formerly known as Pines Notify.
 It is designed to provide an unparalleled level of flexibility, while still being very easy to implement and use.

+PNotify provides desktop notifications based on the [web notifications draft](http://www.w3.org/TR/notifications/).
+If desktop notifications are not available or not allowed, PNotify will fall back to displaying the notice as a regular, in-browser notice.

 See http://sciactive.com/pnotify/ for more information and examples.

 Requirements